GDRX Logo

 Primary Erectile Dysfunction symptoms in men

 The symptoms of ED can vary depending on the individual and the underlying cause.
-However, the most common ED signs and symptoms include:
+However, the most common ED signs and symptoms observed include:

-Difficulty achieving an erection
+1. Difficulty achieving an erection

 This is one of the first and most noticeable symptoms.
 A man may find it hard to get an erection even when he feels sexually aroused.
 This problem can occur occasionally but may become more frequent over time.
 If it continues for several weeks or months, it could be a sign of ED.

-Trouble maintaining an erection
+2. Trouble maintaining an erection

 Some men can achieve an erection but are unable to keep it long enough to complete sexual activity.
 This can result in frustration, embarrassment, and decreased sexual satisfaction for both partners.

-Reduced sexual desire
+3. Reduced sexual desire

 A drop in libido or sexual interest often goes hand-in-hand with ED.
-While it can be caused by Low Testosterone or emotional issues such as stress and depression, it is often overlooked as a symptom of Erectile Dysfunction.
+While it can be caused by Low Testosterone or emotional issues such as stress and Depression, it is often overlooked as a symptom of Erectile Dysfunction.

-Ejaculation problems
+4. Ejaculation problems

-Anxiety around sexual performance
+5. Anxiety around sexual performance

-Men with ED often experience fear or anxiety before sexual activity.
-This mental pressure can further worsen the condition, creating a cycle of performance anxiety and poor erections.
+Men with ED often experience fear or Anxiety before sexual activity.
+This mental pressure can further worsen the condition, creating a cycle of Performance Anxiety and poor erections.
 Psychological factors are often closely tied to the development and persistence of ED.

-Lack of morning erections
+6. Lack of morning erections

 Healthy men usually have regular morning erections, which are spontaneous and not related to sexual thoughts.
 A sudden absence of these erections may signal a hormonal or blood flow issue, both of which are linked to ED.

-Low confidence and emotional changes
+7. Low confidence and emotional changes

 Living with ED can take a toll on self-esteem and mental health.
 Men may feel less masculine or worry about their ability to satisfy their partner.
-Over time, this can lead to depression, relationship problems, and social withdrawal.
+Over time, this can lead to Depression, relationship problems, and social withdrawal.

-When to see a doctor
+When to see a doctor?

 It is important to get medical advice if you: